Results

 Knowledge Hub

 … First Nations peoples have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years.
-This deep knowledge and connection to Country creates a unique opportunity to lead nature repair and environmental market projects. … … of the activities supported through environmental markets include: Planting trees Protecting animals and their habitats Cleaning up rivers or wetlands Bringing back traditional fire management practices … Aboriginal peoples and Torres …
+This deep knowledge and connection to Country creates a unique opportunity to lead nature repair and environmental market projects. … like biodiversity loss by turning caring for the environment into something that can earn money.
+Growing population, and activities like land clearing, are damaging Country.
+This means some plants and animals that used to live here don’t … of the activities supported through environmental markets include: Planting trees Protecting animals and their habitats Cleaning up rivers or wetlands Bringing back traditional fire management practices …

 • Environmental